Category Archives: Drama

 A quiet yet compelling and mesmerizing film, Portman is the main draw.
 She channels emotions of heartbreak, sadness, and composure.

-A fantastic First Lady, Jackie always was graceful and proper, but Portman shows another side to her, which very few people knew of.
+Jackie was a fantastic First Lady who was always graceful and proper, but Portman shows another side of her that very few people knew about.

 Oscar Nominations: Best Actress-Natalie Portman, Best Original Score, Best Costume Design